wandersick/exchange-migration-checklist/exchange-2016-migration-checklist-complex.md

 	- Mac OS X: Outlook for Mac for Office 365 / Outlook for Mac 2011
 - Introduction of Public Folder mailboxes – no more legacy Public Folders

-# Installing Exchange - Implementing Exchange Co-Existence
+# Installing Exchange

+Note: For this section, it is recommended to also check [Microsoft Docs](https://docs.microsoft.com/en-us/exchange/plan-and-deploy/prerequisites?view=exchserver-2016) for the latest prerequisites.

 1. Prepare privileges of account used during setup - root domain administrator account
    - Domain Admin, Enterprise Admin and Schema Admin as well as Organization Management